EggSaled/personal-finance/README.md

 # personal-finances

-A React.js app written in TypeScript.
+A React.js + Redux.js app written in TypeScript.
+App was created using [vite](https://vitejs.dev/).

 ## Expanding the ESLint configuration